 Episode Summary: Juliette’s spiral leads to a dangerous place where Jeff pays the price.
 Scarlett and Deacon spend their last night celebrating Beverly at the local bar she’d always play in.
 Rayna produces Markus’ album.
 Maddie’s still rebelling.
 Daphne finally comes clean about what she heard in the bathroom.
 Avery’s tossing between forgiving Juliette and letting her go for good.

 Review | Analysis: When I said we should get rid of Jeff Fordham, this is not what I meant.
 Much like all the episodes prior to this, tonight’s was once again a heavy one I’m having a difficult time trying to analyze.
-And ultimately, what’s frustrating me even more is the fact that it seems while one storyline will improve, another will fall dramatically.
+And ultimately, what’s frustrating me, even more, is the fact that it seems while one storyline will improve, another will fall dramatically.
 I can handle angst, in fact, I prefer it a lot of times, it’s fun, but this season of Nashville has just been too depressing to even think about.
 That said, my deepest apologies once more, as this review will be a lot shorter than it usually is.

 My favorite part of this entire episode has been the conversation with Daphne and Rayna.
 Momma Rayna is without a doubt the number one reason why I chose to review this show.
 I’m always so in awe of how deeply and beautifully she not only understands her daughters, but Juliette, Scarlett, and now Layla too.
-These are the kind of scenes that I find most inspiring because women taking care of one another make such a gorgeous statement.
+These are the kind of scenes that I find most inspiring because women taking care of one another makes such a gorgeous statement.
 That said, this particular scene’s been a long time coming.
 For so long Daphne’s felt out of place — whether or not she’s said anything, it’s always been clear that her attachment to Teddy was due to the fact that the whole Deacon/Rayna/Maddie situation made her feel like an outsider.

 The advice Rayna gives is everything.
 And frankly, something we could all personally take away from.